The Identification Problem for Linear Rational Expectations Models: Introduction

-We then consider the identification problem under affine restrictions.
-These restrictions include zero restrictions, normalization to one restrictions, and (more generally) restrictions on linear combinations of parameters, possibly across equations.
-This leads to the geometric picture in Figure \ref{fig:geom}.
-Every point in the parameter space can now be thought of as lying at the intersection of two subspaces, the set of observationally equivalent parameters, $\mathcal E$, and the set of parameters satisfying the affine restrictions, $\mathcal R$.
-When these two subspaces intersect at a single point, that point is identified.
-Otherwise, they intersect along a subspace and local identification fails.
-This observation allows us to obtain necessary and sufficient conditions for identification under affine restrictions.
-It also immediately implies the equivalence of global and local identification for LREMs identified by affine restrictions.
+This paper provides algebraic and geometric characterizations of classes of observationally equivalent parameters.
+The dimensions of these classes, which give the number of restrictions necessary for identifiability, is determined for both specific and generic points in the parameter space.
+The paper then considers identifiability and local identifiability by general non-linear restrictions.
+Geometrically, every point in the parameter space can be thought of as falling inside the intersection of the set of observationally equivalent parameters and the set of parameters satisfying the given restrictions.
+When these two sets intersect at a single point, that point is identified.
+In certain parameter spaces that we consider and for certain restrictions, the intersection may include a subspace so that identification and local identification fail simultaneously.

-Most LREMs in practice consist of parameters that are themselves rational functions of more fundamental parameters, so-called ``deep parameters.''
-In this case, it will be difficult to provide necessary and sufficient conditions for identification under affine restrictions that would be easily testable.
-However, we show that necessary and sufficient conditions for identification under affine restrictions are still possible for generic systems.
-When the restrictions are non-linear, we provide necessary and sufficient conditions for local identification.
-The geometry of Figure \ref{fig:geom} continues to be helpful here even as $\mathcal R$ is no longer an affine space.

-It is perhaps worth pointing out some distinctive features of our analysis at the outset.
-Unlike previous approaches, ours does not requires any special assumptions on the number of exogenous shocks relative to observables (i.e.\ regularity) or redundant dynamics (i.e.\ minimality).
-Our approach does, however, make a strong identifying assumption on the first impulse response of the system.
-Nevertheless, we believe the new approach paves the way for much further progress on identification of LREMs as we discuss later on.

-The reader wishing to have the full picture of the theory is advised to begin with Appendix \ref{sec:review} before starting Section \ref{sec:model}.
-Section \ref{sec:prelim} sets the notation.
-Section \ref{sec:model} introduces the LREM and its solution.
-Section \ref{sec:oe} characterizes observational equivalence in LREMs.
-Section \ref{sec:affine} uses these results to provide conditions for identifiability of a parameter under affine constraints.
-Section \ref{sec:nonlinear} extends the set-up to non-linear parametrizations and constraints.
-Section \ref{sec:conclusion} concludes.
+We should note, finally, that ours is not the only paper to buck the recent trend of deriving computational diagnostics for the identification of LREMs in favor of analytical understanding.
+The recent paper of \cite{zadrozny} considers the same problem albeit using matrix polynomial methods rather than the Wiener-Hopf method.
+The two approaches should be viewed as complementary, as many open problems remain (see the conclusion to this paper for a list) and the solutions to these problems are likely to require diverse approaches.